gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.1.3.0  2014/05/05 Added out-of-range protection to applicable csv-cpp methods and added relevant unit tests, closes #18.
+v2.1.4.0  2014/05/05 Parser object no longer prints 'csvLine empty' when debug printing is turned off, closes #19. v2.1.3.0  2014/05/05 Added out-of-range protection to applicable csv-cpp methods and added relevant unit tests, closes #18.
 Added ability to delete both records and fields and added unit tests, closes #11.
 Moved operator overload definitions into '.cpp' files, closes #28. v2.1.2.0  2014/05/05 Renamed Eclipse project to 'csv-cpp', closes #27.
 Also renamed in README. v2.1.1.0  2014/05/05 Made class functions and function arguments 'const' where applicable, closes #25, closes #26.
 Changed Parser::CreateCsvFile() so that it takes a pointer to a CsvTable, closes #23.
 Prepended Table and Record objects with 'Csv', closes #22.